lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-At the beginning of the constructor we create several structures required for Vulkan to understand how hour vertices will be used:
+At the beginning of the constructor we create several structures required for Vulkan to understand how our vertices will be used:

 - `VkVertexInputAttributeDescription`: It is used to describe each vertex attribute.
 - `VkVertexInputBindingDescription`: It is used to specify if the boundaries of each vertex "package" and how it will consumed (per instance or per vertex).